-One of the most scenic paths for biking Santa Monica is along the 22-mile-long Marvin Braude beach trail from Will Rogers State Beach on the north to the southernmost point at Torrance County Beach.
+One of the most scenic biking paths in Santa Monica is along the 22-mile-long Marvin Braude beach trail from Will Rogers State Beach on the north to the southernmost point at Torrance County Beach.
 You can get a map of The Strand bike path map here.

 Off road bike trails abound in Santa Monica.